rnemeth90/rnemeth90.github.io/content/projects/2026-06-15-data-tier-architecture-modernization-phase-1.md

     - sql
 ---

-This is the first of a three-phase project to modernize a legacy data-tier orchestration system — the scripts and automation responsible for provisioning databases, applying configuration, and running SQL changes across environments.
-The existing system had grown into a sprawl of individually-named scripts, each handling a slightly different variant of a similar task, which made it hard to maintain, hard to onboard new team members onto, and hard to add proper error handling or monitoring to consistently.
+Phase 1 of modernizing a legacy application configuration orchestration system - the scripts and automation that provision databases, apply configuration, and run SQL changes across environments.
+The old system was a sprawl of individually-named scripts, each handling a slightly different variant of similar work.
+Hard to maintain, hard to onboard onto, impossible to add consistent error handling or monitoring.
+Often hard to understand.

-Phase 1 was a full rewrite around a simpler, action-based orchestration model.
-Instead of dozens of purpose-built scripts, the new architecture is built around a small set of well-defined, reusable action types, including:

-- A configuration action that handles routing both sensitive and non-sensitive configuration data to the right place.
-- A database-creation action with proper input validation.
-- A SQL-script-execution action that runs scripts against a specified database with clear required parameters.
-- A general-purpose command-invocation action for anything that doesn't fit the other patterns.

-Rebuilding around a small number of composable, well-tested actions rather than a sprawl of one-off scripts is a pattern I keep coming back to across different projects — it trades a bit of up-front design work for a system that's dramatically easier to extend, debug, and hand off to someone else later.
-This phase set the architectural foundation that phases 2 and 3 (rolling it out to additional environments and eventually production, then retiring the legacy path entirely) built on.
+Rewrote it around a small set of reusable, well-defined action types instead: configuration action (routing sensitive and non-sensitive config to the appropriate configuration store), database-creation action (with input validation), SQL-script-execution action (runs scripts with clear parameters), and a general-purpose command action for anything else.